-1.22.
-Plans.

-- A) Submission. - All construction plans submitted to the city for review and approval shall bear the seal and signature of the Florida Registered Professional Engineer responsible for the project.
+- 1.22.
+Plans. - A) Submission. - 1) All construction plans submitted to the city for review and approval shall bear the seal and signature of the Florida Registered Professional Engineer responsible for the project.
 The address and telephone number of this person shall be shown along with the signature. - 2) Ten sets of plans and specifications shall be submitted for approval to the city. - B) Assembly. - Sheet size.
 The standard size sheet for construction plans submitted to the city for approval shall be 24" x 36".
-Worksheets and data sheets used in preliminary design work and reviews are not limited to any size, except that which is convenient to handle. - Items of construction required.
+Worksheets and data sheets used in preliminary design work and reviews are not limited to any size, except that which is convenient to handle. - 2) Items of construction required.
 The developer shall provide as appropriate all necessary improvements in accordance with city specifications, standards and policies. - C) Utility coordination.
 It shall be up to the developer to coordinate all utilities within this development. - D) City standards and specifications.
-Copies of city standards and specifications may be obtained from the city for the cost of reproduction. - 1.23.
+Copies of city standards and specifications may be obtained from the city for the cost of reproduction.

+1.23.
 Permits.
 The developer and his engineers are responsible for obtaining and submitting the required design and construction permits and certification of completion from Florida Department of Transportation, Lake County Public Works, St. Johns River Water Management District, and other regulatory agencies with jurisdiction on the project, to the city.

-1.24.
-Construction.

-- A) Start. - Notification.
+- 1.24.
+Construction. - A) Start. - 1) Notification.
 The city shall be notified in writing of the proposed date of the beginning of construction of the project.
 Any time that work is to stop for a period of time in excess of two working days, the city shall be notified of such interruption. - 2) Preconstruction conference.
 A preconstruction conference shall be held at least two days before the commencement of construction.
 A 100 percent payment and performance bond shall also be provided.
-The developer shall be responsible for arranging this conference with the city.
+The developer shall be responsible for arranging this conference with the city. - B) Completion. - 1) As-built drawings.

-B) Completion.

-- As-built drawings.
 Within two weeks following final inspection, the developer shall submit one mylar set and ten white-background prints of as-built drawings to the city.
-These drawings shall be signed by a registered engineer attesting that the accuracy of the facilities shown on the drawings are, in fact, correct. - 2) Certificates of compliance.
+These drawings shall be signed by a registered engineer attesting that the accuracy of the facilities shown on the drawings are, in fact, correct.

+- 2) Certificates of compliance.
 Certificates of compliance with the specifications furnished by the material supplier shall be submitted on all materials used in the completion of this work. - C) Off-site pollution protection.
 It will be the developer's responsibility to provide downstream siltation protection during construction.
-In the event such protection is inadequate, it will be the developer's responsibility to remove any downstream siltation prior to the time of final inspection.
+In the event such protection is inadequate, it will be the developer's responsibility to remove any downstream siltation prior to the time of final inspection. - 1.25.
+Inspection. - A) Periodic.
+The city will periodically visit the project site to make a visual inspection of the progress of the work and methods of construction.

-1.25.
-Inspection.